AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 The Metadata Server Publish page lets you set the following options:

-* **[!UICONTROL Instant Publish]** - Automatically pushes any metadata changes when they are made, including new assets, keyword changes, and so on.
+* **[!UICONTROL Instant Publish]**: Automatically pushes any metadata changes when they are made, including new assets, keyword changes, and so on.

-* **[!UICONTROL XMP Packet]** - Publishes the XMP Packet.
+* **[!UICONTROL XMP Packet]**: Publishes the XMP Packet.
 This packet is not used for searching, but provides the most up-to-date XMP.

-* **[!UICONTROL Keywords]** - Publishes your keywords to the metadata server for use in searches.
+* **[!UICONTROL Keywords]**: Publishes your keywords to the metadata server for use in searches.

-* **[!UICONTROL Metadata Server Publish Fields]** - Select the fields to include in the metadata.
+* **[!UICONTROL Metadata Server Publish Fields]**: Select the fields to include in the metadata.
 This option lets you determine how much information about your assets is available to the public.
 These fields are also displayed in Metadata Views, but can only be changed in the metadata server.

 Select **[!UICONTROL Publish Now]** to start the job.
 A confirmation appears, telling you the job has started.